MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/about-file-system-legacy-filter-drivers.md

 The information in this section is for developers who are maintaining an existing legacy filter driver.
 The legacy file system filter model has been replaced by [Filter Manager and minifilter drivers](https://docs.microsoft.com/windows-hardware/drivers/ifs/filter-manager-and-minifilter-driver-architecture).

 > [!NOTE]
-> For optimal reliability and performance, we recommend using [file system minifilter drivers](filter-manager-and-minifilter-driver-architecture.md) with Filter Manager support instead of legacy file system filter drivers.
+> For optimal reliability and performance, use [file system minifilter drivers](filter-manager-and-minifilter-driver-architecture.md) with Filter Manager support instead of legacy file system filter drivers.
 To port your legacy driver to a minifilter driver, see [Guidelines for Porting Legacy Filter Drivers](guidelines-for-porting-legacy-filter-drivers.md).